Hearing Conservation Program

 - Ensuring that employees properly use and care for their hearing protectors.

 - Ensuring that employees who may be exposed to noise at or above 85 dBA for an 8-hour TWA are provided with a baseline audiometric test prior to their initial work assignment and then annually thereafter.
-High noise exposure must be avoided for fourteen (14) hours prior to an audiometric test.

 - Enforcing the use of hearing protectors in the designated areas/assignments.